 Many people wonder how we feel about vaccines and wonder if we vaccinate our kittens before going to new homes.

-The main reason we have chosen to not vaccinate is because of health reasons.
+The main reason we have chosen to not vaccinate over the years is because of health reasons.
 In the past we have tried many different options.
 We have waited to vaccinate at 12 weeks old, we have vaccinated as early as 4 weeks old, we have vaccinated at 8 weeks and at 12 weeks, we have tried many combinations of ages and both intranasal and injectable vaccines.
-Of all the combinations and types of vaccines we have tried, we have found that simply not vaccinating our kittens at all proves to be the healthiest option for our kittens.
+Of all the combinations and types of vaccines we have tried, we have found that simply not vaccinating our kittens at all proved to be the healthiest option for our kittens.
 Prior to our decision to not vaccinate, when we were vaccinating, we had healthy litters go from being perfectly healthy, to sneezing that took a long time to resolve, and even worse, some kittens had side effects like actually getting the disease for which they were vaccinate for, and as bad as even death from vaccine reactions.

 Further, of the three 'core' vaccines recommended, two of them are "colds" which usually resolve with no significant harm to the cat.
 Only one of the core vaccines is usually fatal, but that particular disease is almost eradicated from the United States anyway, and a cat that is kept strictly indoors as a pet is not at any great risk of contracting that disease.
 On top of that, the first two core vaccines mentioned, do not keep the cat from catching the disease, they are only supposed to limit the severity of the disease when the cat does get it.
+As we reevaluate the newer core vaccines, we will update on whether or not we choose to continue using them and if they are more successful in preventing disease.
+The older vaccines were an utter failure.

 Some vaccines are not very effective and can be very dangerous.
 FIP is a dangerous vaccine and not very effective.
 FIV is a very dangerous vaccine because once a cat is vaccinated with it, the cat will test positive for FIV for the rest of it's life.
-This means that is somehow your cat gets outside and ends up in a shelter, most likely it will be euthanized immediately because the shelter will think your cat has FIV!
+This means that is somehow your cat gets outside and ends up in a shelter, most likely it will be euthanized immediately because the shelter will think your cat has FIV.

 1.)Wait at least a week or until the new kitten has settled in and feels at home and is not under stress from the move.